mckinsey/qbstyles/README.md

 ## How do I create my own styles?

-Have a look at the files [qb-common.mplstyle](https://github.com/quantumblacklabs/qbstyles/blob/master/qbstyles/styles/qb-common.mplstyle), [qb-dark.mplstyle](https://github.com/quantumblacklabs/qbstyles/blob/master/qbstyles/styles/qb-dark.mplstyle) and [qb-common.mplstyle](https://github.com/quantumblacklabs/qbstyles/blob/master/qbstyles/styles/qb-light.mplstyle).
+Have a look at the files [qb-common.mplstyle](https://github.com/quantumblacklabs/qbstyles/blob/master/qbstyles/styles/qb-common.mplstyle), [qb-dark.mplstyle](https://github.com/quantumblacklabs/qbstyles/blob/master/qbstyles/styles/qb-dark.mplstyle) and [qb-light.mplstyle](https://github.com/quantumblacklabs/qbstyles/blob/master/qbstyles/styles/qb-light.mplstyle).
 They contain many elements that you may want to customise.

-To do so, create a file similar to the above files at the root of you project, and apply it after the `qbstyle` as follows:
+To do so, create a file similar to the above files at the root of your project, and apply it after the `qbstyle` as follows:

 ```python
 import matplotlib.pyplot as plt